paypal/glamorous/README.md

 render and return style objects.
 To learn more about what these style objects can look like, please take a look at the [`glamor`][glamor] documentation.

-Style objects can affect pseudo-classes and pseduo-elements, children (and other CSS selectors), introduce keyframe animations, and use media queries:
+Style objects can affect pseudo-classes and pseduo-elements, complex CSS selectors, introduce keyframe animations, and use media queries:

 ##### pseudo-class